 Having brightly-painted furniture and signage called attention to the library and invited people over to see what the cheerfulness was about.
-“If weren’t painted, we wouldn’t have gotten nearly as much attention and positivity from people,” says Margaret.
+“If [the shelves and chairs] weren’t painted, we wouldn’t have gotten nearly as much attention and positivity from people,” says Margaret.
 “The bright colors really made people feel happy.”

 Having a place for people to sit while they were reading and sharing stories made the library a welcome place for people to take a load off and make new neighborhood connections.
 Adam and Margaret suggest keeping an eye out for discarded furniture, checking thrift stores, checking Craigslist and asking for donations.
 The furniture they used was all found on the street.
 With a fresh coat of paint it was good to go.
 Throughout the day, they tinkered with the arrangement of the furniture, keeping it interesting and fresh.

 The coffee aspect of the library was an important part of the project.
 Coffee nooks are natural hubs of activity and conversation.
 “The coffee was really great,” says Adam.
 “Nobody came and got a coffee and left.
 It sparked conversation and that’s really what we wanted, even if they weren’t going to take a book.”

 Adam and Margaret suggest asking a local coffee shop to donate the coffee or provide it at a discount.
 [Note: they were surprised at how many people didn’t drink coffee, so it may help to offer tea as well.]

 This particular pop-up library was at a bus stop, which Margaret says, was perfect in this situation.
 “People were waiting around with a little bit of time on their hands, a little bored, anxious to get going.
 It provided them with an activity.”